orangeduck/mpc/README.md

 typedef mpc_val_t*(*mpc_afold_t)(int,mpc_val_t**);
 ```

-Similar to the above but it is passed in a list of pointers to data values which must all be folded together and output as a new single data value.
+Similar to the above, but it is passed in a list of pointers to data values which must all be folded together and output as a new single data value.
+Any old data no longer used must be freed.

 * * *